 There are a lot of eye masks out there and often it takes a few tries to find one that is best for one’s face and sleeping style.
 You can see reviews for lots of popular eye masks here.

-One of our favorites so far are the eye masks from Manta Sleep, but these are pretty pricey.
-These are comfortable to wear and offer complete blackout of the light without exerting any pressure on the eyes.
+One of our favorites so far are the eye masks from Manta Sleep, which Laurence loves.
+They are a bit pricey but they are comfortable to wear and offer complete blackout of the light without exerting any pressure on the eyes.
+The eye cups actually adjust so you can achieve a much better fit.

 Of course, an eye mask is not the only useful sleep aid and you might consider putting together a travel sleep kit as a gift for a traveler.
 Another useful sleep aids is ear plugs to block out sound and I personally use these Mack’s ear plugs.
 Other items might include a travel pillow, a drape clip, pillow mist, and/or silk travel sleep sack.